 Brought to the stage and now touring after a fabulously successful run at the Aldwych Theatre in London’s West End, the blockbuster 1987 dance film is a firm favourite among women of all ages.

 Tickets to this coveted show were the perfect birthday treat.
 When my mum and I queued to enter the auditorium, it was clear that the audience was largely made up of groups of eager women.
 These same women would later squeal with excitement when the male lead uttered that immortal line: “Nobody puts Baby in the corner”.

-The story follows Dr. Jake Houseman, his wife Marjorie and their daughters Lisa and Frances (“Baby”) as they holiday at Kellerman’s upmarket holiday resort.
+The story follows Dr Jake Houseman, his wife Marjorie and their daughters Lisa and Frances (“Baby”) while they stay at Kellerman’s upmarket resort.
 This fictional holiday destination is based on the real-life Grossinger’s Catskills Hotel, in upstate New York, where wealthy Jewish families holidayed during the 1960s.

 Baby remembers: “That was before President Kennedy got shot, before the Beatles came, when I couldn’t wait to join the Peace Corps and I thought I’d never find a guy as great as my dad.”